angular/angular/aio/content/guide/router.md

 Review the following:

 *   The first item in the array identifies the parent route \(`/crisis-center`\)
-*   There are no parameters for this parent route
+*   The parent route has no parameters
-*   There is no default for the child route so you need to pick one
+*   The child route has no default so you need to pick one
 *   You're navigating to the `CrisisListComponent`, whose route path is `/`, but you don't need to explicitly add the slash

 Consider the following router link that navigates from the root of the application down to the Dragon Crisis: